Le Queux: How One Crazy Spy Novelist Created MI5 and MI6

 Against the serried ranks of imaginary spies, the authorities were helpless.

-If you’d like to discuss this article, please email me .
-If you thought it was good then please share it using the buttons below.
+If you’d like to discuss this article, please email me.
+Otherwise, please feel free to share it using the buttons below.